tnebooks/12th-zoology/content.en/zoology/organisms-and-populations/_index.md

 Inland Sahara also receives less than 15 mm rainfall a year.
 Rainfall in American deserts is higher — almost 280 mm a year.

-**11.5 Responses To Abiotic Factors** Every living organism responds to
+## Responses To Abiotic Factors

+Every living organism responds to

 its environment.
 There are various ways by which organisms respond to abiotic conditions.
 Some organisms can maintain constant physiological and morphological conditions or undertake steps to overcome the environmental condition, which in itself is a response (**Fig. 11.9).**